-During his career as a tennis player, Tim won 15 top-level doubles titles – ten of them partnering his identical twin brother Tom.
+During his career as a tennis player, Tim won 15 top-level doubles titles – 10 of them partnering his identical twin brother Tom.
 The brothers were runners-up in the men's doubles competition at Wimbledon in 1983.
 Tim also won a total of four top-level singles titles.
-His career-high rankings were world no. 15 in singles,1979, and no. 6 in doubles, 1984.
+His career-high rankings were World No. 15 in singles, 1979, and No. 6 in doubles, 1984.
 After retiring as a player, Tim turned his talents to coaching.
 He worked with several stars including Martina Navratilova, Mary Joe Fernandez and Aaron Krickstein.
 Tim is probably best remembered for his work with Pete Sampras.
 At the beginning of 1995, Tim was diagnosed with brain tumors.
 Tim died in May 1996.

 Tom Gullikson – Northern Illinois University

-In additon to his victories with his brother, Tim, Tom also won the mixed doubles title at the USOpen in 1984, partnering Manuela Maleeva.
+In additon to his victories with his brother, Tim, Tom also won the mixed doubles title at the US Open in 1984, partnering with Manuela Maleeva.
 Tom won one top-level singles title at Newport in 1985.
-His career-high rankings were world no 34 in singles and no. 9 in doubles.
+His career-high rankings were World No. 34 in singles and no. 9 in doubles.
 Tom was the United States Davis Cup Captain from 1994 to 1999.
-He captained the team which won the Davis Cup in 1995.
+He captained the team that won the Davis Cup in 1995.
 In 1996, Tom was coach of the US men's Olympic tennis team, and guided Andre Agassi to winning the Olympic Gold Medal in Atlanta.